sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

 * **Model Architectures**:

+From the perspective of model architectures, unified multimodal systems can generally be categorized into two main types: Autoregressive Models and Mixed Architectures (AR+Diffusion):

 *1. Autoregressive Models*.
 Predict the next token or step $x_{t+1}$ based on past inputs $x_{\leq t}$, examples include EMU3.